npalex/Lid-driven-cavity-FENE-P/README.md

 # **Lid-driven cavity flow of an incompressible FENE-P fluid**

-&emsp; This program solves the continuity equation, the incompressible Cauchy momentum equation, and the log-conformation formulation of the FENE-P viscoelastic fluid model in 2D, given by
+&emsp; OpenFoam with RheoTool^1 is used here to solve the continuity equation, the incompressible Cauchy momentum equation, and the log-conformation formulation of the FENE-P viscoelastic fluid model in 2D, given by

 $$ \nabla \cdot  **u** = 0, $$